serch405/java-selenium/README.md

 <a name="readme-top"></a>
 # About the project
-This is a sample automation suite for Java `1.8`, Maven `3.8.6`, JUnit `5.9.0` and Selenium WebDriver
+This is a sample automation suite for Java `1.8`, Maven `3.8.6`, JUnit `5.9.0` and Selenium WebDriver .
+Tests can be executed locally or in an isolated environment (Selenoid)

 ## Prerequisites